CinisSec/ShintopiaPolice/README.md

 ------------------------------- How to use -----------------------------

 - Change de data on top to match your bot's account.
+- Replace X,Y & Z by your moderators & admins
 - Launch!
 - You're good to go!